NedzadDonlagic04/pr-3-visual-studio-practice/WinFormsCalculator/README.md

 - N or n => Is mapped to x⁻¹
 - F or f => Is mapped to ±
 - H or h => Is mapped to View History
+- ESC => Will close either the main calculator window / form or the calculator history one depending on which one is opened
 - Backspace => ⌫

 (Last one was the most useful I imagine)